vnragavan/privbayes-benchmark/README.md

   - Auto-detection searches for common names: `target`, `income`, `label`, `class`, `outcome`
   - Required for computing downstream ML metrics (Logistic Regression and Random Forest performance)
   - If not specified and no common name found, downstream ML metrics will be skipped
+- `--n-samples`: Number of rows to generate in synthetic data (optional, default: same as training data size)
+  - If not specified, generates the same number of rows as the training dataset
+  - Useful for generating larger or smaller synthetic datasets
+  - Example: `--n-samples 50000` to generate 50,000 rows regardless of training data size

 ### Example: Quick Test